Find an online broker to work for your limited company’s needs.

 Figuring out if you can access the types of assets you’re interested in is a big part of this process.
 After all, it will do you no good to open an account that only has mutual funds if you want access to stocks and bonds too.

 You may not know yet what you really want to invest in and that’s ok.
 If you aren’t sure, try choosing a broker that has a good variety of options.

 Ease of Use

 Look at customer service options.
 When will they be available and how can you contact them?
 Will these timeframes or access options work for you?
-With any luck, you will never need quick customer service, but do you feel confident in the service that is available to you when you need it?

 This will be solely based on your preferences and it’s an important element.

 Limited companies are sometimes more limited on a share dealing account than an individual would be, but there are still plenty of options out there.
 The key is to take the time to determine what your needs are and which share dealing account is going to best meet those needs.
 Any of these providers will be a great choice and they are all different in some way.

 Figure out your budget, decide your investment needs, and then get started and invest in the way that works for you.